FIWARE-TMForum/bae-integration-tests/README.md

 As you can imagine, this has been a nightmare to build and configure.
 My main motivation was to create an autonomous docker system that allows developers to test whatever app they want to.

+First of all, the entire docker-compose is built ad-hoc so there may be a lot of inexplicable config errors so you should **really** check that the *config.js* file of logic-proxy container and *settings.py* file of charging_backend container are properly filled